Nitrooos/Nitrooos.github.io/_posts/en/2019-04-24-auth-on-preprod-servers.md

 When we enter the special address (in this case /authentication_link_QRSvD44xNedyEeqmyGWtevidLbmeUG1NGaeVeEtJ.html), server returns a simple HTML document.
-The script included sets the authentication cookie and then redirects (the line window.location.replace) to the main page.
+The script included sets the authentication cookie and then redirects (the line "window.location.replace") to the main page.
 Simple and convenient.
 Additionally we set a response header X-Robots-Tag with value "noindex, nofollow, nosnippet, noarchive".
 So even if some indexing robot will find our authentication URL, it won't save or index it in any way (or at least